-The BAC has four computing classrooms and one open homework computer lab on the 4th floor of the 320 Newbury Street building.
+The BAC has four computing classrooms and two open homework computer labs on the 4th floor and library of the 320 Newbury Street building.
 All computers are high-end workstations with networked access to printing, plotting, network drives, and the Internet.
 There are also several all-in-one computers in the 4th floor lobby area that function as print kiosks.